 258 East White St., Rock Hill, SC.

 The restored White Home was built in 1839 in the historic East Town District and was one of the first homes in the city.
-Today, it sits on three acres and serves as a start and finish point for Old Town Historic Walking Tours, as well as a an opportunity for visitors to see a collection of historical photographs and documents detailing 175 years of Rock Hill development.
+Today, it sits on three acres and offers guided tours, self-guided tours and walking tours that head into downtown.
+Prices vary depending on the activity.

 829 Terrace Park, Suite 104, Rock Hill, SC